-What has resulted is a longstanding debate between rationalists and semanticists, in which the goal has been to undermine the viability of the competitor while staving off sceptical conclusions.
-On the semanticist side, this has comprised both appeals to naturalism (Warren 2020: Ch.
-1) and the opacity of rational intuition as a faculty (Boghossian 2000: 231) in order to undermine rationalism, and attempts to show that the permissibility of rule circularity can allow the semanticist to avoid sceptical conclusions (Boghossian 2000).
-In comparison, rationalists have attempted to undermine semanticism by appealing to classical Quinean concerns over the viability of analyticity and the dangers of committing ourselves to conventionalism (BonJour 1998: Ch.
-2)
+What has resulted is a long-standing debate between rationalists and semanticists, in which the goal has been to undermine the viability of the competitor while staving off sceptical conclusions.
+On the semanticist side, this has consisted of appeals to naturalism (Warren 2020, chap.
+1) and to the opacity of rational intuition as a faculty (Boghossian 2000, 231) in order to undermine rationalism, as well as of attempts to show that the permissibility of rule circularity can allow the semanticist to avoid sceptical conclusions (Boghossian 2000).
+In comparison, rationalists have attempted to undermine semanticism by appealing to classical Quinean concerns over the viability of analyticity and the dangers of committing ourselves to conventionalism (BonJour 1998, chap.
+2).

-However, neither position has been able to make significant progress and succeed, even by its own lights.
+Neither position, however, has been able to make significant progress and succeed, even by its own lights.
 While we still lack any case for the reliability of rational intuitions as a source of knowledge (De Cruz 2014), past advocates of the semanticist approach now question the viability of the rule circularity justification for logical knowledge (Boghossian 2014).
 When it comes to top-down approaches to logic's epistemology, therefore, we have reached something of an impasse.
-What is even more concerning, however, is that both positions problematize the actual debates logicians have over the validity of rules of inference, and the forms of evidence these logicians appeal to.
-As has been shown through case studies, logicians appeal to a vast array of forms of evidence when arguing for their theories of validity, including the ability of their logics to: (i) solve pressing theoretical puzzles, such as the logico-semantic paradoxes; (ii) facilitate important mathematical results; and, (iii) explain why mathematicians are warranted in making certain inferential moves within informal proofs (Martin 2021; Martin & Hjortland 2021).
+What is even more concerning, however, is that both positions problematize the actual debates logicians have over the validity of rules of inference and the forms of evidence these logicians appeal to.
+As has been shown through case studies, logicians appeal to a vast array of forms of evidence when arguing for their theories of validity, including the ability of their logics to: (i) solve pressing theoretical puzzles, such as the logico-semantic paradoxes; (ii) facilitate important mathematical results; and (iii) explain why mathematicians are warranted in making certain inferential moves within informal proofs (Martin 2021a; Martin and Hjortland 2021).
 That it's reasonable for logicians to appeal to these forms of evidence, as far as both rationalism and semanticism are concerned, is a mystery.
-In fact, both are committed to saying that the debates logicians are engaged in are epistemically inappropriate, in virtue of not being based on the forms of evidence sanctioned by their respective accounts (Martin 2021).
-Thus, the "top-down" approach has not only produced an impasse, but accounts which problematize actual logical debates.
+In fact, both are committed to saying that the debates logicians are engaged in are epistemically inappropriate, in virtue of not being based on the forms of evidence sanctioned by their respective accounts (Martin 2021a).
+Thus, the top-down approach has produced not only an impasse but also accounts that problematize actual logical debates.

-In comparison, through recent attempts to build an account of the epistemology of validity from the "bottom up", beginning with the reasons logicians actually give to support their theories of validity, the practice-based approach has shown itself to have three advantages over the "top-down" approach.
-Firstly, in virtue of taking the forms of evidence that logicians actually appeal to as a given, and building an account of logic's epistemology up from these practices, the resulting theory should not problematize actual logical debates.
+In comparison, through recent attempts to build an account of the epistemology of validity from the bottom up, beginning with the reasons logicians actually give to support their theories of validity, the practice-based approach has shown itself to have three advantages over the top-down approach.
+First, in virtue of taking the forms of evidence that logicians actually appeal to as a given and building an account of logic's epistemology up from these practices, the resulting theory should not problematize actual logical debates.

 Secondly, there's good reason to think that the approach will not lead to an impasse.
 The practice-based approach provides clear criteria for the success of an account of the epistemology of validity, in terms of the ability of the proposal to make sense of the forms of evidence logicians actually appeal to and the types of debates they engage in.
 Of course, having this clear set of criteria does not preclude that for a period of time we may have several candidate proposals that are equally viable.
-However, it does mean that we can expect over time for a particular proposal to gain greater traction than its competitors, in virtue of its expectations regarding logicians' practice to be met to a greater degree as more cases are considered.
+It does mean, however, that we can expect a particular proposal to gain greater traction over time than its competitors, in virtue of its expectations regarding logicians' practice being met to a greater degree as more cases are considered.